rmast/rpi-build-and-boot/README-Windows.md

 # crosscompiling for RPi on Windows host via NFS

-If you want to see your raspberry pi boot from NFS of a virtual Ubuntu machine to be able to try this proposed cross-compilation-setup most of the automation scripts of the original readme will do.
+If you want to see your raspberry pi boot from NFS of a virtual Ubuntu machine to be able to try this proposed cross-compilation-setup most of the automation scripts of the original README.md, https://github.com/twobitcircus/rpi-build-and-boot/blob/master/README.md will do, however ansible is not supported in Windows 10, and I prefer the 192.168.* - IP - range over the 10.* -range, which allows using the ethernet-connections already there for my LAN.

-Install VirtualBox and Vagrant on Windows 10, but don't install ansible as that's not supported in Windows 10.
+First install VirtualBox and Vagrant on Windows 10, but don't install ansible as that's not supported in Windows 10.

 From within a directory to which you downloaded ´Vagrantfile´ and the rest of this repository start the Ubuntu-virtual machine with